 Latest available data from the relevant standards and outputs of nearby seismic stations should also be considered for design of underground structures (see IS 4967).
 Actual data obtained from a nearby strong motion network or micro seismic telemetry network should be considered in seismically active areas/region, if necessary.

-Tunnel excavation may generate subsidence or deformation around the structure causing enhanced stress levels.
+Tunnel excavation may generate subsidence or deformation around the structure, causing enhanced stress levels.
 The safety of the existing structures may also be endangered.
 Special consideration on the safety aspects should be taken in the design/execution.

 Execution of earth tunnels/tunnels through soft strata poses a great hazard.
 Support system and drilling operation should be formulated with extra care and caution [see IS 5878 (Part 3)].